aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/creating-or-loading-a-document/_index.md

 ### Load from a File

-Pass a file name as string to the Document constructor to open an existing document from a file.
+Pass a file name as a string to the Document constructor to open an existing document from a file.

 The following code example shows how to open a document from a file:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-OpenDocument-OpenFromFile.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-OpenDocument-OpenFromFile.java" >}}

 You can download the template file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Java/tree/master/Examples/src/main/resources/com/aspose/words/examples/loading_saving/OpenDocument/Document.doc).